harmony-one/x/progress/julia-nai.md

+2023-11-07 Wed:
+[Created](https://github.com/harmony-one/x/commit/9f894a4c88da0b87dd56cef53bebd61ebdf91a1b) app to test for optimal synthesis chunking strategies and replicate odd synthesis behavior.
+[Implemented](https://github.com/harmony-one/x/commit/d6ec4b9b140decad26b39d5b234a8b6a827e8c30) Theo P’s custom instruction set as default.
+Now, the user can ask questions about the app and receive guidance on how to use the app.
+The app says it is created by x.country team and gives some input on what can be done with the app.
+[Reviewed](https://github.com/harmony-one/x/pull/143) Rikako’s language implementation.
+Tested Mandarin, English, Korean, and Spanish with great success.The user can speak in the language that their iPhone is set to and the app will respond in that language.
+For reasons seemingly related to the way dialects are handled by Apple, Cantonese does not seem to work.
+The random fact button will still read out in English.

 2023-11-07 Tue: I [started](https://github.com/harmony-one/x/tree/tap-to-send) work on the framework for the Tap to Speak/Tap to Send button.
 I reviewed Sun's [PR](https://github.com/harmony-one/x/pull/137) and began researching how to implement the missing component "Make the button interruptible." \
 Right now, there seems to be some unintended behavior with interruptions.
 I am reviewing how the stopRecording() function is implemented.
 To have proper interpretability, I believe I will have to change the way stopRecording is implemented to avoid sending an incomplete query to GPT.